aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/04-dev-wksp.md

 !!! warning "Attention"
-    Under the `Environment` block, there is an expandable section called `More settiongs`.
+    Under the `Environment` block, there is an expandable section called `More settings`.
 Under this section, you can provide more arguments for a container that will be spun up for the workspace.
 For the JupyterLab interface to be able to access any PVC mounted to the container, you should include the following argument: